VultureProject/vulture-doc/vultureOS/docs/overview/deploy.md

  - `Hostname` : Configure hostname,
  - `Shell` : Launch a CSH shell as vlt-adm,
  - `RootShell` : Launch a CSH shell as root,
- - `Update` : Update system and jails, with pkg and freebsd-update,
+ - `Update` : Update system and jails, with pkg and hardenedbsd-update,
  - `Exit` : Exit admin menu.

 **Mandatory steps are :**